sharu725/webjeda-sidebar/_posts/2016-05-07-documentation.md

 # Customization

 ## Theme
-The theme provides a nice siebar that can be toggled using a menu button.
+The theme provides a nice sidebar that can be toggled using a menu button.
 It can be customized by changing colors in the **_config.yml** file.

 {% highlight yml %}
 #color scheme